 The new Arab League secretary General, Chedli Klibi of Tunisia, arrived in Beirut on Monday (23 July) on the first leg of a Mideast tour which will also take him to Syria and Iraq.

-The new Arab League secretary General, Chedli Klibi of Tunisia, arrived in Beirut on Monday (23 July) on the first leg of a Mideast tour which will also take him to Syria and Iraq.
+Background: The new Arab League secretary General, Chedli Klibi of Tunisia, arrived in Beirut on Monday (23 July) on the first leg of a Mideast tour which will also take him to Syria and Iraq.
 This is the first official tour Mr Klibi has made since being elected in June.
 Mr. Klibi's visit comes at a crucial time in Lebanese-Palestinian relations following the start of Israel's new air offensive against Palestinian guerrillas in Lebanon.

 SYNOPSIS: Mr. Klibi was welcomed in Beirut by Lebanese Foreign Minister Fuad Butros and a Palestine Liberation Organisation (PLO), leader Farouk al-Kadoumi.
 Tension between the Lebanese and Palestinians has increased as the Lebanese step up pressure on the Palestinians to withdraw from populated areas in the south of the country, the main target of Israeli air raids.